Hoppseoy® RETURN TO BASE

 Payload Hosting: Credential harvesting pages cloned from legitimate services, malicious document delivery sites, or OAuth consent abuse pages are staged and ready before the first lure is sent.

-The lure is delivered.
-Using the intelligence gathered in Phase 1, the attacker crafts a message that references real people, real projects, and real context.
-The goal is to trigger action before the target has time to think critically.
+The message goes out.
+Using what they learned about you, they craft something that references real people, real projects, and real context.
+The goal is to get action before you have time to think.

 The psychological triggers most commonly exploited: